thetomcoffee/learningdart/README.md

 In Apple dev account, create Profile.
 Select iOS App Development under Development.
 Select previously created app id, cert, and device.
 Give it Provisioning Profile name of MyNotes Dev Profile.
 Do same for distribution profile.
 After you download the provisioning files, copy them to `/User/yourusername/Library/MobileDevice/ProvisioningProfiles`.

-Next, setup in Xcode.
+Next, setup in XCode.
 Go to app in VS Code, go to iOS folder, and reveal in Finder.
-Then, double click Runner.xcwowrkspace to open in Xcode.
-Select Runnder folder in top left, to to Target in right, select Runner with Flutter icon, select Singing & Capabilities tab, remove check next to "Automatically manage signing".
+Then, double click Runner.xcwowrkspace to open in XCode.
+Select Runner folder in top left, to to Target in right, select Runner with Flutter icon, select Singing & Capabilities tab, remove check next to "Automatically manage signing".
 Same for RunnerTests.
 Then go to Debug button/tab (next to Capability) and make sure "Automatically manage signing" in unselected, for iOS, Provision Profile, select MyNotes Dev Profile.
 Then go to Release button/tab, and setup Provisioning Profile as well with prod profile.

-After all then, can debug run from Xcode on device connected to Mac.
+After all then, can debug run from XCode on device connected to Mac.
 Ran successfully for me.
 Build failed for presenter and he debugged.
 Needed to change iOS # for target build and fix with Coco Pods sp?
 Once a build has been done once, the build will be cached and it will build faster next time.
 MyNotes first build took several minutes for about 5700 files.

 Now we can run our app from VS Code.
 Taking a long time, 157 seconds to build, plus some minutes to appear on iPhone.
 It worked!